I am so happy to share one of our family Christmas traditions with you. We call it The Christmas Basket Game.

 “Not a creature was stirring, not even a mouse”

 “The children were nestled, all snug in their beds”

 We all laughed so hard on this item!
-I found the bed
+The bed came from

-Dollar Tree.
-I placed some small gift boxes in there with
+baby shower department.
+Some small gift boxes were in there with

 “The Hospital Basket”

 The Car Care Basket.
 A favorite of the men.

 The Art Basket.
 (I missed a picture of this one!)
 A canvas basket packet with art supplies.